Cleary Owl 20″

-The Cleary Owl is the perfect bike for aggressive young riders who want to ride fast, do tricks, go off-road, and also just cruise around the neighborhood.
+The perfect bike for aggressive riders who want to ride fast, do tricks, go off-road or just cruise around.

 The Cleary Owl is the perfect bike for aggressive young riders who want to ride fast, do tricks, go off-road, and also just cruise around the neighborhood.
 Built for performance and built to last, this 20″ single-speed bike is a worthy investment for kids who love to adventure on two wheels.